-• An identifier field (for example, UserTitleID).

-• A resource name column (usually called ResourceString).
+- An identifier field (for example, UserTitleID). - Remember: If you add a new value, it is automatically assigned a unique identifier greater than 1000.
+The first 1000 identifiers are reserved for internal use, do not manually adjust this field. - A resource name column (usually called ResourceString).
 This is a unique field that must exist for every row.
 It is used to find the internationalized text to be displayed on the screen so that different language versions of FlexNet Manager Platform will display different text for the same value.
 It should contain the name of a resource string to be loaded from the internationalized system.
 If the string does not exist for a particular language version, then the value in the default value column will be used instead.
 Every value in the ResourceString column is also represented as a row in the ComplianceResourceString table.